Harry returning to UK next month for Invictus Games 10th anniversary

 Harry is back in the UK for the first time since his visit to see King after his cancer diagnosis in February, and it is the first major event he has attended in Britain for some time.

-It is not known if any other royals will be in attendance at the service, or if the Duchess of Sussex or the couple’s children will be in the UK.
+Event organisers say there has been no confirmation of any other royals set to attend, or if the Duchess of Sussex or the couple’s children will be in the UK.

+The service is scheduled just two days after Harry’s son Archie celebrates his fifth birthday.

 Actor Damian Lewis is set to recite the Invictus poem during the service.